crato-logging/crato/README.md

 ## Environment Variables

-Crato uses some environment variables for its NodeJS consumer app mainly to archive logs to Amazon Web Services (AWS) Simple Storage Service (S3).
+Crato uses some environment variables for its Node.js consumer app mainly to archive logs to Amazon Web Services (AWS) Simple Storage Service (S3).

 Crato uses `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_S3_BUCKET_NAME` to authenticate for AWS S3.
 We also require the `QUEUE_MAX_SIZE` to determine the number of logs to queue, before being uploaded to AWS S3.